MeunierS/npProject/README.md

 * This is a consolidation challenge for Becode to prove your knowledge of OOP with Node.JS or PHP
 * source : [Here](https://github.com/becodeorg/BXL-Swartz-3-21/tree/master/09-OOP-npProject)
 * Theme : News site
-* Project status: Launching Coding soon
+* Project status: sketch done, beginning front-end

 ## Table of contents